davidfekke/fek.io/src/blog/2024-01-27/software-development-and-ai-in-2024.md

 ## Prompts

 One of the terms you may have heard recently is called Prompt Engineering.
+There is a whole new set of jobs that have been created in designing prompts that can be used in conjunction with AI models.

+Think of prompts as being the input for your AI function or application.
+If you look at ChatGPT, when you ask ChatGPT a question, it is a type of prompt.

+Prompts can also be designed for the entire system and user prompts can be decorated with additional meta information that can help the AI be more precise in its outputs.

 ## Large Language Models

-ChatGPT and GPT 3.5 and 4 are all examples of large language models.
+[ChatGPT](https://chat.openai.com) and GPT 3.5 and 4 are all examples of large language models.
+OpenAI is not the only vendor of LLMs.
+Google provides access to LLMs through Bard and Gemini.
+Gemini is the latest version of Google's multi-model AI that will work with images, text, audio and video.

+[Anthropic](https://www.anthropic.com/) is a company that was started by former OpenAI engineers that have an LLM called Claude.
+Other vendors include [Cohere](https://cohere.com/) and [Fal.ai](https://www.fal.ai/).

+One of the more interesting entrants in this space is the open source LLM.
+Meta, the parent company of Facebook, released their open source LLM called Llama 2.
+This gives developers the ability to run this LLM on their own hardware.

 ## Custom GPTs